keptn/lifecycle-toolkit/docs-new/CONTRIBUTING.md

 and then push your changes to the repository as a pull request.

-If you need help getting started, feel free to ask for help on the `#help-contributing` or `#keptn-docs` channels on the [Keptn Slack](https://keptn.sh/community/#slack).
+If you need help getting started, feel free to ask for help on the `#keptn` channel on the [CNCF Slack](https://cloud-native.slack.com).
 We were all new to this once and are happy to help you!

 ## Building the Documentation Locally

-To build and deploy the documentation in a docker container, execute
+To build and deploy the documentation in a container, execute

 ```shell
 make docs-serve
 ```

-This will setup a docker container, install all needed dependencies, build the documentation and serve it.
+This will setup a container, install all needed dependencies, build the documentation and serve it.

 The URL on which your local documentation website is deployed will be displayed in the logs.
-By default is should be `http://0.0.0.0:8000/`
+By default this should be `http://0.0.0.0:8000/`